Do’s and Don’ts for Your Scholarship Search: Part 2

 Manage Your Time Wisely

 Even after you’ve narrowed down your search, you’ll probably still have dozens or even hundreds of scholarships you’re interested in.
 To keep up with them all, and to budget your time, consider creating a spreadsheet or using a calendar app to track scholarships of interest.
+(You can also use our Student Self-Inventory Form to ensure your personal info is up-to-date and relevant.)

 By doing so, you can help ensure you won’t miss deadlines — and you can see which days and weeks will be the busiest.
 Knowing which deadlines are coming up can help prevent the frustration and stress of last-minute applications.
 (Now would be a good time to start approaching your teachers, mentors or supervisors for references and recommendation letters, too.)